 For Signaling based, the postpaid subscribers in this case are subscribers with IN-trigger.
 The network core (MSC) routes the IDP request (same as prepaid subscriber) to SGU in the solution’s system.

 For IP based, the postpaid subscribers will share the following components with prepaid subscribers -- SAPI, ECI(PSVR), Diameter OCS, IVR

-VNP postpaid offering

-The following are high level summary VNP’s existing postpaid features